Investigating the ecological effects of biocides on nearshore fishes in the Gulf of Mexico.

 Assessing the impact of crude oil on seaweeds in the Pacific Ocean.

 Documenting changes in species diversity and habitat related to impounding mountain streams.

 A representative list of Dr. Marrin's project work.

 Tracking persistent man-made chemicals to identify the sources of river, aquifer, and coastal water pollution.

 Pioneering the use of vapor-phase surveying to detect VOCs (e.g., fuels, solvents, fumigants) in groundwater aquifers.

-Assessing the potential for landfill gas migration to impact groundwater underlying an active solid waste facility.
+Assessing the potential for landfill gas and leachate to impact groundwater underlying active solid waste facilities.

 Critiquing the design and performance of groundwater remediation (e.g., vapor extraction, bioaugmentation, chemical oxidation) techniques.

-Utilizing natural and anthropogenic tracers to evaluate the extent and locations of submarine discharge from coastal aquifers.
+Utilizing natural and anthropogenic tracers to evaluate the extent of submarine discharge from and seawater intrusion into coastal aquifers.